-University Distinguished Teaching Professor and Director of the RGK Center for Philanthropy and Community Service
+University Distinguished Teaching Professor, Director of the RGK Center for Philanthropy and Community Service

 Juvenile Delinquency and Juvenile Justice Reform; Leadership in Human Service Systems; Community-Based Interventions with At-Risk Youth; Community-Based Research and Intervention Research; Applied Psychometric Theory and Scale Development.

-- Restore Rundberg: Bryne Criminal Justice Innovation Program (2015)
+- Restore Rundberg: Bryne Criminal Justice Innovation Program (2016)

 - Children’s Partnership (2003)